Angmar2722/Angmar2722.github.io/umass2021.md

 I learnt alot of new skills and came across my first Python Jail CTF challenge.

-Below are the writeups for the 3 challenges that I managed to solve :
+Below are the writeups for the 3 challenges that I managed to solve (with some help) :

 <br/>